ProfessorAkram/Unity-Programming/docs/unity-new-input-system.md

 But what if we want to use our `MoveRigidbody` component to control the object’s movement?
 Since this component uses **physics**, any changes to velocity or forces need to be applied in `FixedUpdate()`, which runs at a consistent interval in sync with the physics engine.

 What would a controller that bridges frame-based input and physics-based movement look like?
-When would we use this type of controller instead of moving an object directly via Transform or Rigidbody.velocity?
+When would we use this type of controller instead of moving an object directly?

 ---